Gabriel García Moreno: President of Ecuador

 In 1859, he was chosen by the conservative junta to be president, amid civil war.

-First term (1861–1965)
+First term (1861–1865)

 In 1861, his presidential position was confirmed in a popular election for a four-year term.
 His successor was deposed by the Liberals in 1867.
 But two years later he was reelected, and then again in 1875.
 During his period in office, he propelled his nation forward, all the while uniting him more closely to Christianity.

 His administration stabilized the government finances.
 His administration modernized the Ecuador military.

-Through both his parents, García Moreno was descended from noble Spanish families whose lineages go back to the Middle Ages.
-His father, Gabriel García y Gómez de Tama was a Spaniard from Soria, descended from the house of the Dukes of Osuna, and an officer of the Spanish Royal Navy.
-García Moreno's mother was a member of a wealthy and prominent Spanish-Criollo aristocratic family descended from the Imperial family Komnenos, the house of the Dukes of Infantado and the first Conquerors and Spanish nobility arrived to South America.
-Her father was Count of Moreno and Governor-General of Guatemala, before moving to Guayaquil, where he was the Perpetual Military Governor.
-Among his other relatives were his first-cousins Juan Ignacio Moreno y Maisonnave, Archbishop of Toledo and Cardinal Primate of Spain, and his brothers Teodoro Moreno y Maisonnave, Count of Moreno and justice of the Spanish Supreme Court and Pedro Joaquín Moreno y Maisonnave, military historian and Chief Justice of the Royal Tribunal of the Military Orders of the Kingdom of Spain.

 García Moreno came to the presidency of a country with an empty treasury and an enormous debt.
 To overcome this, he placed the government on stringent economy and abolished many positions, as well as cutting out the corruption which siphoned off tax money.
 As a result, he was able to provide Ecuadoreans with more for less.
 This improved the financial status of the country and attracted foreign investment.